amonjerro/dungeon/README.md

 The construction of the maze is based on Prim's algorithm [as explained](http://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm) as explained by Jamis Buck.

-## Current status
+## Current Sample Maze

-Its waaaay early into development.
-The maze currently only generates the rooms every time the page is loaded.
-It has a button that toggles the grid.
-I still need to add a button that generates the rooms on demand, which probably means putting all of the loose iterations onto functions.
-Thinking about moving all those functions to separate files and keeping the code properly compartmentalized.
+## TO DO

+- [ ] Shave off useless corridors
+- [ ] Connect corridors with rooms
+- [ ] Revamp graphics
+- [ ] Procedural room contents
+- [ ] Simple dungeon stories?

 ## What's in store
 - First should be completing the dang maze.
 It will be very similar to the way it is done by Bob Nystrom in [his post](http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/).
 - After that comes the population of those rooms with stuff.
 By stuff I mean treasures and monsters.
 Also, put traps in the corridors.
-I might decide to align these monsters, treasures and traps to a specific ruleset (such as using 3.5e D&D for the stats) or I might choose to make it more general and make it work like suggestions to give more flexibility to GMs.
+I might decide to align these monsters, treasures and traps to a specific ruleset or I might choose to make it more general and make it work like suggestions to give more flexibility to GMs.
-- Make it interactive?
-Add some RPG functionality like characters, character progression and a conflict resolution system.
-This might take a while tho.
-No promises.

 ## Update schedule